aeternity/protocol/channels/OFF-CHAIN.md

 The receiving side verifies the operation and co-signs the state, returning it in an `deposit_signed` message.

-The `block_hash` defines the block the deposit had been created and depositor's signature will be according to the latest on-chain persisted account and not the on-chain persisted channel object.
+The `block_hash` defines the block used for deposit creation and depositor's signature will be according to the latest on-chain persisted account and not the on-chain persisted channel object.